hyphz/hyphz.github.io/data/texts.md

 @@BiggerPunchingBag
 **Effect:** The next time each ally attacks the target, they have Advantage and regain 2 HP.
 @@LeadTheCharge
 You and two allies make a Charge attack.
+Your allies' attacks do not benefit from Role Boosts.
 @@AlwaysinPosition
 **Effect:** Until the end of the encounter, whenever the target starts its turn each ally may shift 1 square.